Sndicate/sndicate-deprecated/README.md

 > If you only blog then it's only a blog...
 Be an author.
 Run a syndication hub.
 Do both with Sndicate.

+## DEPRECATION NOTICE

+This repository holds the code for the original Sndicate project.
+This project has now been deprecated.
+We have moved to Node.js and the project's priorities and goals have shifted.
+This repo is here for posterity only.
+Feel free to use it as the base for a Ruby blog engine.
+We won't be updating this anymore.
+See [the new Official Sndicate project](https://github.com/Sndicate/sndicate) for the latest code.

 __Note:__ Don't try to run pre-0.1.x versions expecting them to function sanely.
 They're development-only pre-releases.
 They won't break your computer but that's about all the guarantees you'll get.

 Sndicate is a publishing engine (blog/CMS) built on the concepts set forth in the [Sndicate Spec](http://sndicate.org/TODO) (TODO: Publish spec).